senggan/Cleaning/CODEBOOK.md

 3. "train\X_train.txt" & "test\X_test.txt"

-The complete data set with 561 columns and 2947 observations.
+The complete data set with 561 columns.
 Please note that the "X" at the file name is capitalized.

 4. "train\subject_train.txt" & "test\subject_test.txt"